CIC Student Guide Online

 If you use anything but Microsoft Word at home, you will need to convert your documents to a format you can use on CIC computers.
 In addition, you will need to save documents created in the lab in a format you can use at home.
 These conversions are very easy if you pay attention to a few important details.
 Please note that you should follow the same procedure whether working at home or in the lab.

-Under the File menu, select Save As and choose Rich Text Format (.*rtf) from the pull-down menu in the Save as Type box.
-You may lose some formatting markers, but you will be able to work with the document.
-If you do not have this option, save your file as Text Only (*.txt).
+Under the File menu, select Save As and choose either Word Document or Rich Text Format (.*rtf) from the pull-down menu in the Save as Type box.
+You may lose some formatting markers when saving in Rich Text Format, but you will be able to work with the document.

 In the lab, select Save As from the File menu, and choose Rich Text Format (.*rtf) in the Save as Type box.
 On the Macintosh, select Save As from the File menu, and choose Rich Text Format (RTF) in the Format box.